 The relative precision in the NMR study was report at the 90% confidence level.
-The combined precision for the ISR and delta Watts from the NRM study was 10.8%; adjusting this value to the 80% confidence levels results in a relative precision of 8.4%.
-The precision for the RLW coincidence factors was reported to be 4.5% and 6.1% at the 80% confidence level for winter and summer, respectively.
-Thus, the combined relative precision for the prescriptive residential lighting was calculated to be 9.5% and 10.4% for winter and summer peak demand reductions.
+The combined precision for the ISR and delta Watts from the NRM study was 10.8.
+The precision for the RLW coincidence factors was reported to be 4.5% and 6.1% at the 80% confidence level

-&lt;sup>10 About half of the roughly 20,000 audits were conducted on site, with the remainder based on a mail survey.
+9 About half of the roughly 20,000 audits were conducted on site, with the remainder based on a mail survey.
 Building simulations were performed based on the data collected through the audits to determine the load profiles.
 Overall, the audits were distributed throughout the country, although some states and utilities had more audit activity than others.